Landlord Information & FAQs

 What do I do when a tenancy has ended?

 We will send you an email reminder when the fixed term tenancy ends.
 When the tenancy ends without a dispute you must login to your TDS account and end protection of the deposit.

+It is a requirement of TDS for Landlords Rules of Membership that you protect the deposit again in the circumstances listed above.
 Unless you notify us otherwise we will assume the tenancy is continuing as a statutory periodic tenancy on exactly the same terms and continue protection on this basis.

 What constitutes a 'material change'?

 A 'material change' is an important change to the obligations in the agreement.
 Most commonly this is a change to the rent or the deposit value.
 A material change could also be a change of tenant or landlord during the term of the tenancy.
 Please call our Customer Contact Centre if you are unsure.

 No. A holding deposit is not a tenancy deposit for the purposes of section 212 of the Housing Act 2004 and does not need to be protected.

 Yes, if it is being paid to a landlord for the purpose of ensuring that the house is properly cleaned at the end of the tenancy, and with a view to returning it to the tenant if the house is clean, then it is a deposit that needs to be protected "Pet deposits" are a form of tenancy deposit within the definition contained in section 212(8) of the 2004 Housing Act.

 Do 'garage deposits' need to be protected?

 Yes, if it is being paid to a landlord for the purpose of ensuring that the garage is properly maintained, and with a view to returning the deposit to the tenant if it is in good order, then it is a deposit that needs to be protected.
 "Garage deposits" are also a form of tenancy deposit within the definition contained in section 212(8) of the 2004 Housing Act.